Lapin0t/phd-manuscript/main/02_games.typ

-Then, as by definition any coalgebra maps uniquely into the final coalgebra, it is sufficient to work with this final coalgebra, whose states intuitively consist of infinite coinductive trees, extentionally describing the traces of any possible transition system over $G$.
+Then, as by definition any coalgebra maps uniquely into the final coalgebra, it is sufficient to work with this final coalgebra, whose states intuitively consist of infinite coinductive trees, extensionally describing the traces of any possible transition system over $G$.
 This "universal" state space---the state space of the final coalgebra---will be our core notion of automata.